Dimakoua/hare_mq/README.md

 HareMq is an Elixir library for interacting with AMQP (Advanced Message Queuing Protocol) systems, such as RabbitMQ.
 It provides modules for configuring connections, declaring queues and exchanges, publishing messages, and handling message retries.

-## Modules

-### HareMq.Configuration

-The `HareMq.Configuration` module defines a configuration structure for AMQP connections and queues.
-It provides a function to retrieve queue configurations.

-### HareMq.Connection

-The `HareMq.Connection` module manages the connection to the AMQP server using the GenServer behavior.
-It handles connection monitoring and reconnects in case of failures.

-### HareMq.Queue

-The `HareMq.Queue` module provides functions for declaring and configuring queues, including binding, declaring regular, delayed, and dead-letter queues.

-### HareMq.Exchange

-The `HareMq.Exchange` module offers functions for declaring and binding exchanges, allowing users to set up routing between queues.

-### HareMq.Publisher

-The `HareMq.Publisher` module defines a behavior for publishing messages to an AMQP system.
-It includes connection handling, channel retrieval, and message publishing with a retry mechanism.

-### HareMq.RetryPublisher

-The `HareMq.RetryPublisher` module handles the republishing of messages with retry logic.
-It tracks the retry count in message headers and decides whether to republish to a delay queue or a dead letter queue.

-### HareMq.Consumer

-The `HareMq.Consumer` module defines a behavior for consuming messages from an AMQP system.
-It includes connection setup, channel declaration, and message consumption with error handling and retry mechanisms.

 ## Getting Started

 To use HareMq in your Elixir project, follow these steps: